S. A. Dissanayake: Police career

-In January 1938, he was appointed by the Governor as a Police Probationer and under went training at Hendon Police College.
+In January 1938, he was appointed by the Governor as a Police Probationer and underwent training at Hendon Police College.
 Having completed his service examinations, he was appointed Assistant Superintendent of Police, Galle in January 1940 and went on to serve in Tangalle, Galle, Colombo Division (North), Nuwara Eliya, Kurunegala, CID (Technical) and Ports.
 In January 1950 he was promoted to Superintendent of Police and went on duty leave to Australia.
 In 1925 he took over as Superintendent of Police Western Province (North).
 During police serviced he received the Ceylon Police Medal for Meritorious Service, Defence Medal 1939-45, Ceylon Police Independence Medal and the Service Medal of the Order of St John.

 In 1962, he was Deputy Inspector-General of Police, CID and lead the counter-coup operation and subsequent investigation to arrest those involved.
 In April 1963, S. A. Dissanayake succeeded M. Walter F. Abeykoon as IGP.
 In early 1966, Dissanayake was placed on compulsory leave and was succeeded by John Attygalle as IGP.